25 Essential Songs for an Irish Road Trip

 10. “I Miss My Home” by Gaelic Storm

 Gaelic Storm is another great Celtic band I discovered when I returned home from Ireland.
-Movie buffs might recognize them as the band who played “An Irish Party in Third Class” featured in the blockbuster movie Titanic.
+Movie lovers might recognize them as the band who played “An Irish Party in Third Class” featured in the blockbuster movie Titanic.
 Their song “I Miss My Home” is an excellent upbeat song that’s perfect for road-tripping.

 11. “I’ll Tell Me Ma” by The Young Dubliners